-Throughout 2019 and early 2020, CBoxx has been working with Origo on a wide ranging brief to conduct comprehensive business case analysis and feasibility research for a number of new industry automation opportunities.
-Each project has presented a new set of challenges that have drawn on our decades of past experience of the market and also exploring new sectors of financial services that CBoxx has not worked in directly before.
+Throughout 2019 and 2020, CBoxx worked with Origo on a wide ranging brief to conduct comprehensive business case analysis and feasibility research for a number of new industry automation opportunities.
+Each project presented a new set of challenges that have drawn on our decades of past experience of the market and also exploring new sectors of financial services that CBoxx has not worked in directly before.

 As is so often the case, the details of this kind of early stage project work must be kept confidential.
 For general background into the areas we have been exploring and analysing in depth, an excellent place to start is the paper “A Disconnected World: The Adviser’s Reality” published by Origo and the lang cat in late 2019.
 It pinpoints the burning need for standards, integrations and collaboration between systems that ultimately will benefit the entire industry.